Taibur-Rahaman/trash/ex-Jn.md

 ### 8.1 Policy Directions

-The government slide in our presentation grouped official responses into five broad areas, and they overlap in practice rather than working as separate tracks.

-First, **planning and long-run growth** still runs through periodic Five-Year Plans and the idea of reducing gaps between regions—for example, when investment and jobs stay concentrated around Dhaka while northern or coastal districts lag.
-Second, **social safety nets** have been reshaped somewhat: fewer schemes on paper (99 instead of 140), more emphasis on a “lifecycle” model, and small rises in allowances for the elderly, widows, and people with disabilities.
-Third, **jobs and the real economy** depend on public works, roads and bridges, and support for small firms and rural enterprises, because most poor households do not live on transfers alone.
-Fourth, **human capital**—schools, clinics, technical training, and programmes for women—matters if the next generation is to move out of low-wage informal work.
-Fifth, **subsidies and other redistributive tools** (food, fuel, agricultural inputs) are meant to cushion prices for low-income groups.

-None of this is new in principle; Bangladesh has talked about inclusive growth for years.
-The gap, as we discussed in class, is between what budgets and policy documents promise and what people actually receive on the ground—especially in remote unions where information travels slowly and local influence shapes who gets listed.
+Bangladesh does not rely on one programme to fight poverty; policy is stitched together from plans, transfers, and sector budgets.
+Five-Year Plans repeat the goal of balanced growth, yet factories and formal jobs still cluster around Dhaka and Chattogram, while Rangpur, the chars, and much of the coast see slower change.
+Recent budgets talk of folding roughly 140 safety-net schemes into ninety-nine and of slightly higher cash for the elderly, widows, and disabled people.
+Alongside that, government spending on roads, public works, and small enterprises reflects an obvious fact: most poor families live on wages, not allowances.
+Education, health, and technical training are supposed to open better jobs; food and fuel subsidies are meant to soften price rises.
+The difficulty is not the absence of policy on paper but uneven execution—who gets listed at union level still depends too often on local influence.

 ### 8.2 Key Challenges

-Several obstacles keep showing up in both the slides and wider literature, and they reinforce each other.

-**Leakage and favouritism** remain a serious problem.
-When allowance lists are prepared without strict verification, non-poor households sometimes collect benefits while genuinely needy families are left out.
-That fits what many researchers call “elite capture” in local safety-net delivery.

-**Education and skills** are another bottleneck.
-Even where stipends help children enrol, quality is uneven; dropouts rise after primary level, and job markets reward certificates and technical skills that poor youth often cannot afford to obtain.

-**Urban pressure** adds a different layer.
-Dhaka and other cities draw migrants seeking work, but slums, high rent, and unsafe housing mean that “urban poverty” is no longer a side issue—it is growing faster than rural poverty in the recent estimates we used (27.9% national poverty in 2025, with urban hardship stressed in the infographic).

-**Programme design limits** also matter.
-The budget share for safety nets (about 16.8% of the national budget) looks large, yet per-person amounts are still small after inflation.
-Coverage of 7.68 crore “vulnerable” people sounds wide, but the 62 million described as at risk of falling into poverty suggests the net is not wide enough—or not deep enough.

-**Administration** is weak in many places: late payments, little public information on who received what, and few independent checks after money leaves the ministry.

-Finally, **climate shocks and regional inequality** (flood-prone chars, haor areas, the south-west) and **ongoing inflation** keep pulling households back toward the poverty line even when national GDP growth looks acceptable on paper.
+On the ground, problems compound.
+Allowance lists are not always checked; better-off households sometimes collect benefits while poorer neighbours are left off the roll, a form of elite capture noted in much of the literature.
+School stipends help attendance more than learning or hiring, especially after primary level.
+Cities pull in workers faster than they offer decent housing, so slum poverty and high rent have grown serious; national poverty is projected near 27.9% in 2025.
+Social protection takes about 16.8% of the budget and lists 7.68 crore people, yet roughly 62 million are described as at risk of falling into poverty—suggesting small real transfers once inflation is counted.
+Late payments and little public reporting weaken trust.
+Floods in haor and coastal areas and rising food costs can wipe out gains from GDP growth that look strong in the aggregate.

 ---